 When it’s time to choose insulation, you’ll want to know what to look for.
 To learn more, here are a few of the main types of insulation and how they can benefit your home.

 One of the most common types of insulation found in attics is batt insulation.
 Batt insulation is most often made from fiberglass, and has an R-value determined by its thickness.
 It is best used for experienced insulation services for foundation walls, floors, and ceilings.

 Blown-in insulation has a slightly higher R-value since it is made from recycled paper known as cellulose.
 This type of insulation is both more fire resistant and pest repellent, thanks to the paper being finely shredded and treated with boaters.
 It is most appropriate for experienced insulation services for attics, walls, and other hard-to-reach places.

 This type of insulation is lightweight and easy to lay between joists.
 It also has a higher R-value than batt or blown-in, and works in walls, ceilings, and low-slope roofs.
 Another advantage of rigid foam insulation is that is doesn’t contain any volatile compounds that could exasperate breathing.

 Reflective insulation works well in reflecting away the sun’s heat, which makes it a good choice for hot regions.
 Reflective insulation will also serve as a better protector against heat when combined with other insulation, like batt insulation for example.
 This is a great option when choosing a type of material for experienced insulation services.

 Foam insulation is ideal with small attics that you may plan to use as a living space since it has the highest R-values overall, and also provides protection against temperature change.
 Spray foam exists as an easy-to-use solution, whether you’re looking for a reasonable solution for insulation or just need to enclose existing walls.
-Visit midwestfoamandinsulation.com for more information.
-You can also connect them on Facebook for more updates.
+Visit us website for more information.